Film Preservation Studies

 Module: 1

-The technology of each period gives rise to a specific type of document.
+The technology of each period gives rise to a specific type of audiovisual document.
 It is essential to understand the evolution of cinema and the moving image, as well as to read the contents correctly.
 The goal is to know the historical and technological environment in which an audio-visual work is created and how it affects the work, and to give tools to the students to obtain this information.

 Module: 1, 2